Coronation song

 gladly, though trembling in awe.

-Fall before the son and kiss his feet
+12 Quick, fall before the son and kiss his feet

 lest he destroy you while you deliberate!

 In the ancient Middle East, an emperor adopted vassal kings as his sons, thus giving them a son’s full rights and responsibilities.
-So God announces the coronation of his royal son as a fait accompli.
+Here God announces the coronation of his royal son as a fait accompli.
 Even as God’s enemies plot their move, he installs his king on Zion’s holy hill, declaring him his chosen son.
 This decree is the heart of the psalm.[1]
 Since the anointed king reigns in his stead, God invites him to go big and ask for the whole earth as his kingdom.
 His enemies are no match for him at all.

 The Hebrew word mashiah, or “anointed” (v.
 2), described every Israelite king, but especially David’s greater son, the Messiah, whose eternal reign the prophet Nathan had predicted.
 Emphasizing God’s sovereignty against all odds, this psalm focuses on the ultimate Davidic king, whose mandate literally encompasses the earth.
 By framing the entire book with this psalm, the post-exilic Psalms compiler declared that God’s purposes hadn’t been thwarted by the apparent end of David’s line.
 Beginning with the rage of those opposing God’s rule, Psalm 2 ends with the blessedness of all who submit to it.
 The Psalter’s concluding psalms (Psa.
 146-150) touch on these same themes.